-In 2020, the Disaster Risk Reduction Partnership was established with the membership of 22 international organizations and NGOs.
-The Partnership has played a leading role in information sharing, calling for the support of partner members in responding and overcoming special disaster consequences during major natural disasters such as: the 2019-2020 drought and saltwater intrusion (total funding of more than \$1 million USD in relief to the people in the Mekong Delta) and 2020 historical flooding in the Central region (total funding of USD 25 million USD).
-As of 2022, the total member of the DRRP is 24.
+In 2019, the Disaster Risk Reduction Partnership (DRRP) was established with the membership of 22 international organizations and 4 ministries.
+The Partnership has played a leading role in information sharing, calling for the support of partner members in responding and overcoming special disaster consequences during major natural disasters such as: the 2019-2020 drought and saltwater intrusion (total funding of more than \$1 million USD in relief to the people in the Mekong Delta) and 2020 historical flooding in the Central region (total funding of USD 25 million).
+As of 2023, the total member of the DRRP is 27 (including 23 international organizations).